-In England and Wales: By voluntarily dedicating woodland for public access under the The Countryside and Rights of Way Act 2000 (CROW) provides for the voluntary dedication of woodland for public access.
-5.1.1 5.1.2 a) Permissive uses authorised by the owner/manager and traditional rights Existing or traditional uses of the woodland shall be are identified and sustained except when such uses can be shown to threaten the integrity of the woodland or the achievement of the objectives of management. b) A precautionary approach shall be is adopted in relation to water supplies.
-Documentation or maps of all existing permissive and traditional uses of the woodland Discussion with interested parties Field observation of public rights of way Evidence presented to justify any restriction of permissive or traditional uses.
-Permissive access routes Permissive access routes Formal or informal community use.
-De facto access to well-known landmarks Gathering fruit or fungi by the public for beir own consumption where this does not jedpartise the achievement of codes of good practice) Water supplies.
+of the woodland shall be are identified and sustained except when such uses can be shown to threaten the integrity of the woodland or the achievement of the objectives of management. b) A precautionary approach shall be is adopted in relation to private (household or community) water supplies.
+Discussion with interested parties Field observation of public rights of way Evidence presented to justify any restriction of permissive or traditional uses.
+Gathering fruit or fungi by the public for their own consumption where this does not jeopardise the achievement of second provided objectives (having regard to codes of good practice) Water supplies.
 Permissive routes can be closed annually to maintain their permissive status.
+Where public access for recreation and other responsible uses is well established and recognised as a public benefit, or a potential benefit, consideration should be given to the design and provision of appropriate facilities.
 Traditional rights include: De facto access to well-known landmarks Gathering fruit or fungi by the public for their own consumption where this does not jeopardise the achievement of biodiversity objectives (having regard to codes of good practice) Water supplies.
 Traditional uses that exploit the woodland resource (e.g. peat cutting) should be carried out at a traditional scale in order to minimise negative impacts on the biodiversity or carbon balance of the WMU.
 'Integrity' refers principally to maintaining the ecological integrity maintenance of the woodland.
 Woodland owners/managers should identify and contact water supply organisations and owners of private water supplies prior to undertaking significant operations.
-Agreed 5.1.2 5.1.3 a) There shall be is provision for some public access subject only to limited exemptions.
-Field observation to confirm that access is available Woodlands containing or adjoining notable historic environment or ecological features or in urban areas may attract large numbers of visitors even to small Disagree - public access can have potentially negative affects on forest soils, such as b) Where there is a special demand for further public access or community use-for the purpose of environmental education, the owner/manager shall makes reasonable efforts to meet this demand.
+Due regard should be given to protecting the source area of private (household or community) water supplies.
+MAKE CONSULTATION COMMENTS S / NUTES HERE